peremartra/optipfair-api/README.md

 # OptiPFair-API MVP

-A minimal REST API built with FastAPI to expose the PCA visualization capabilities of the OptiPFair library.
+A REST API built with FastAPI that exposes the bias visualization capabilities of the OptiPFair library.

 ---

 ## 📋 Overview

-This microservice provides an endpoint to generate and download PCA analysis visualizations of activation patterns from transformer-based LLMs (e.g., LLaMA) using the **OptiPFair** toolkit.
+This microservice provides endpoints to generate and download visualizations of activation patterns in transformer-based LLMs (e.g., LLaMA) using the **OptiPFair** toolkit.

+* **Main endpoints:**
-* **Primary endpoint:** `POST /visualize/pca`
+  * `POST /visualize/pca` - PCA visualization of activations
+  * `POST /visualize/mean-diff` - Mean activation difference across layers
+  * `POST /visualize/heatmap` - Heatmap of activation differences
-* **Response:** Binary image (PNG, SVG, or PDF) showing the PCA scatter plot of activations.
+* **Response:** Binary image (PNG, SVG, or PDF) showing the requested visualization.

 ---